internet-equity/netrics-data/documentation/netrics-data-dictionary.md

 We generate the geographic data for this dataset by using the Google Maps API to geocode address data that we collect from our study participants.
 The accuracy of this geocoding has not been verified.
 We then do a spatial join to the [Chicago community area boundaries](https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6) available from the Chicago Open Data Portal.

-**Warning** The data included in this dataset are collected through a survey that the research team administers through the study.
+**WARNING** The data included in this dataset are collected through a survey that the research team administers through the study.
 Not all participants who enroll in the study and receive a device complete the survey.
 Devices may contain missing values for some of the survey fields.

 ## Geographic and Survey Data Dictionary